When does vapor pressure deficit drive or reduce evapotranspiration?

-By accounting for photosynthesis changes in ecosystem conductance, with Eq. (\ref{et}) we have derived for the first time, using recent results \citep[][]{MEDLYN_2011, Zhou_2014, Zhou_2015, Medlyn_2017}, ET explicitly as function of environmental variables and two plant-specific constants, the slope parameter ($g_1$), and uWUE, both reflecting water conservation strategy.
-The slope parameter is related to the willingness of stomata to trade water for CO$_2$ and to keep stomata open. uWUE is a semi-empirical ecosystem-scale constant related to how WUE changes with VPD (specifically $VPD^{-1/2}$).
+By accounting for photosynthesis changes in ecosystem conductance, with Eq. (\ref{et}) we have used recent results \cite{MEDLYN_2011, Zhou_2014, Zhou_2015, Medlyn_2017} to derive ET explicitly as function of environmental variables and two plant-specific constants, the slope parameter ($g_1$), and uWUE.
+For the first time we have removed the implicit dependence of ET on itself through the stomatal conductance term, and we have also replaced the added complexity of a stomatal conductance reduction factor and a photosynthesis model with a single parameter (uWUE).
+Both the plant parameters reflect water conservation strategy.
+The slope parameter is related to the willingness of stomata to trade water for CO$_2$ and to keep stomata open (carbon cost in terms of water)). uWUE is a semi-empirical ecosystem-scale constant related to how WUE changes with VPD (specifically $VPD^{-1/2}$).
 It is also roughly proportional to physical constants:

-where $\Gamma$ is the CO$_2$ compensation point \citep[Eq.
-(5) in][]{Zhou_2014}.
-So uWUE is related to atmospheric CO$_2$ concentration and compensation point, and is inversely proportional to the marginal water cost of leaf carbon.
+where $\Gamma$ is the CO$_2$ compensation point \cite<Eq.
+(5) in>[]{Zhou_2014}.
+So uWUE is related to atmospheric CO$_2$ concentration and compensation point, and is inversely proportional to the marginal water cost of leaf carbon ($\lambda$).
+This relationship with $\lambda$ ($\propto \lambda^{-1/2}$) is important as it is the inverse of g$_1$'s relationship with $\lambda$ ($\propto \sqrt{\lambda}$).
+So, uWUE should increase as $\lambda$ decreases, and g$_1$ should decrease as $\lambda$ decreases.

-Given eddy-covariance FLUXNET2015 data (Sect. \ref{data}), every term in our new version of PM (Eq. (\ref{et})) is observed, except for uWUE, which we fit by calculating its expectation, given the model and FLUXNET2015 data.

-However, eddy-covariance data are inherently noisy so we include a measure of uncertainty in our analysis.
-To account for observational error, as well as model uncertainty (e.g. temporal and spatial variations of uWUE and $g_1$), we introduce an uncertainty parameter $\sigma$ modifying uWUE:

-Now, from each FLUXNET2015 observation (i.e. for each hourly observation at every time step) we can evaluate $\sigma$:

-So, with this uncertainty analysis we can evaluate departure from our theory in observations, as a departure of $\sigma$ from unity.
-The variability of $\sigma$ across sites and time provides a measure of uncertainty in our model, assumptions, as well as in the FLUXNET2015 observations themselves.
-The variability of $\sigma$ then propagates any uncertainty through to our partial derivative of Eq. (\ref{et_sigma}) with respect to VPD:
+With Eq. (\ref{et}) we can take the partial derivative of ET with respect to VPD to understand whether VPD drives or reduces ecosystem-scale ET: